 In the United States, dialysis providers are primarily reimbursed for EPOGEN® by the federal government through the End Stage Renal Disease Program ("ESRD Program") of Medicare.
 The ESRD Program reimburses approved providers for 80% of allowed dialysis costs; the remainder is paid by other sources, including Medicaid, private insurance, and to a lesser extent, state kidney patient programs.
 The ESRD Program reimbursement rate is established by Congress and is monitored by the Centers for Medicare & Medicaid Services ("CMS").
 Most patients receiving Aranesp®, Neulasta®, NEUPOGEN®, and ENBREL® for approved indications are covered by both government and private payors health care programs.
 Therefore, sales of Aranesp®, Neulasta®, NEUPOGEN®, and ENBREL® are dependent on the availability and extent of reimbursement from third-party payors, including governments and private insurance plans.
 Primary reimbursement for ENBREL® is obtained from private payors.
-Generally, worldwide use of our products may be affected by cost containment pressures from governments and private insurers on health care providers in response to ongoing initiatives to reduce health care expenditures, and to a lesser extent, competition (see "MD&A - Financial Outlook - Forward looking statements and factors that may affect Amgen - Our sales depend on payment and reimbursement from third-party payors, and a reduction in the payment rate or reimbursement could result in decreased use or sales of our products.").
+Generally, worldwide use of our products may be affected by cost containment pressures from governments and private insurers on health care providers in response to ongoing initiatives to reduce health care expenditures, and private insurers on health care providers in response to ongoing initiatives to reduce health care expenditures, and private insurers on health care providers in response to ongoing initiatives to reduce health care expenditures, and private insurers on health care providers in the may affect Amgen - Our sales depend on payment and reimbursement from third-party payors, and a reduction in the payment rate or reimbursement could result in decreased use or sales of our products.").